 If you have seen the video, you can understand why measures are needed.
 The crowd attracted by the Flower Festival is too large for comfort in these days of pandemic.

 in all indoor public spaces, also in restaurants and bars.
-But as soon as you sit down at your own table, you can take your mask off as easing and drinking wearing a mask would be too messy.
-When you get up to go to the bar or use the toilet: wear your mask again.
-Nothing too complicated to remember.
+But as soon as you are seated at your own table, you can take your mask off as eating and drinking wearing a mask would be rather messy.
+When you get up to get a drink at the bar or use the toilet: wear your mask again.
+Nothing too complicated or too restrictive I should think.

 in all public outside spaces.
 So yes, that means the bar’s terrace as well.
 And the same rules apply that are in place for indoor spaces.
 So sit down at a table and take your mask off, start moving around and wear it.